Automated Machine Learning on Graphs: A Survey: HPO for Graph Machine Learning

 \section{HPO for Graph Machine Learning}

 In this section, we review HPO for machine learning on graphs.
 The main challenge here is scalability, i.e., a real graph can have billions of nodes and edges, and each trial on the graph is computationally expensive.
 Next, we elaborate on how different methods tackle the efficiency challenge.
-Notice that we omit some straightforward HPO methods such as random search and grid search~\cite{bergstra2012random} since they are applied to graphs without any modification.
+Notice that we omit some straightforward HPO methods such as random search and grid search~\cite{bergstra2012random}.

-AutoNE~\cite{tu2019autone} is the first HPO method specially designed to tackle the efficiency problem of graphs.
-AutoNE proposes a transfer paradigm that samples subgraphs as proxies for the large graph.
+AutoNE~\cite{tu2019autone} first tackles the efficiency problem of HPO on graphs by proposing a transfer paradigm that samples subgraphs as proxies for the large graph, which is similar in principle to sampling instances in previous HPO methods\cite{hutter2009paramils}.
 Specifically, AutoNE has three modules: the sampling module, the signature extraction module, and the meta-learning module.
 In the sampling module, multiple representative subgraphs are sampled from the large graph using a multi-start random walk strategy.
-Each subgraph learns a representation by the signature extraction module.
-Then, AutoNE conducts HPO on the sampled subgraphs using Bayesian optimization~\cite{snoek2012practical} and records the results.
-Finally, using the HPO results and representation of subgraphs to extract meta-knowledges, AutoNE fine-tunes hyper-parameters on the large graph using the meta-learning module.
-In this way, AutoNE achieves satisfactory results while maintaining scalability since the knowledge of multiple HPO trials on the sampled subgraphs and a few HPO trails on the large graph are properly integrated.
+Then, AutoNE conducts HPO on the sampled subgraphs using Bayesian optimization~\cite{snoek2012practical} and learns representations of subgraphs using the signature extraction module.
+Finally, the meta-learning module extracts meta-knowledge from HPO results and representations of subgraphs.
+AutoNE fine-tunes hyper-parameters on the large graph using the meta-knowledge.
+In this way, AutoNE achieves satisfactory results while maintaining scalability since multiple HPO trials on the sampled subgraphs and a few HPO trails on the large graph are properly integrated.

 JITuNE~\cite{guo2021jitune} proposes to replace the sampling process of AutoNE with graph coarsening to generate a hierarchical graph synopsis.
-A similarity measurement module is also proposed to ensure that the coarsened graph shares sufficient similarity with the large graph.
+A similarity measurement module is proposed to ensure that the coarsened graph shares sufficient similarity with the large graph.
 Compared with sampling, such graph synopsis can better preserve graph structural information.
 Therefore, JITuNE argues that the best hyper-parameters in the graph synopsis can be directly transferred to the large graph.
 Besides, since the graph synopsis is generated in a hierarchy, the granularity can be more easily adjusted to meet the time constraints of downstream tasks.

 HESGA~\cite{yuan2021novel} proposes another strategy to improve efficiency using a hierarchical evaluation strategy together with evolutionary algorithms.
 Specifically, HESGA proposes to evaluate the potential of hyper-parameters by interrupting training after a few epochs and calculating the performance gap with respect to the initial performance with random model weights.
 This gap is used as a fast score to filter out unpromising hyper-parameters.
 Then, the standard full evaluation, i.e., training until convergence, is adopted as the final assessor to select the best hyper-parameters to be stored in the population of the evolutionary algorithm.